k8up-io/k8up/docs/getting-started.md

 Save the YAML above in a file named `secrets.yml` and use the `kubectl apply -f secrets.yml` command to deploy this configuration to your cluster.

 The values of the secrets need to be encoded in Base64 encoding.
-The default Minio installation uses the access key `minio` and secret key `minio123`, which are encoded as Base64 in the `backup-credentials` Secret definition.
+The default MinIO installation uses the access key `minio` and secret key `minio123`, which are encoded as Base64 in the `backup-credentials` Secret definition.

 You can easily convert a string to Base64 format in a terminal session as follows: